 For me, the above is true.

 In 500 characters or less.
 Over the past 12 months: I spent six of them working for a naracessis that made it their mission to rip up any shred of confidence I had into little bits of nothingness before I finally found the courage to boundary up and quit, I had a business investment flop.
 I changed jobs, moved home, trashed some technology, and had a fire in my kitchen.
-I walked with a family member while they were going through a personal crisis, my ex had a baby with someone else & my best friend moved clear across the country.
+I walked with a family member while they were going through a personally difficult time & my best friend moved clear across the country.
 It was not a stretch to see that was a LOT.

 I’m still standing.
 Better than.
 I’m bruised and battle worm but so be it.
 After making my peace, I’m dealing with it in a way that’s always been successful – by seeking the silver lining.